ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 !!! warning

     Starting with version 4.1.0 of the `isaac-ros-ess` code, the plugin architecture was changed to allow for custom plugins.
-This means you need to explicitly provide the path to the plugins for the models you’ve installed, even if they are the default ones provided by NVIDIA.
+This means you need to explicitly provide the path to the plugins for the models you've installed, even if they are the default ones provided by NVIDIA.
     For the `dnn_stereo_disparity` models, installed as part of the `isaac-ros-ess-install-models` package, this looks like:

     `export LD_LIBRARY_PATH="/workspaces/isaac_ros-dev/ros_ws/isaac_ros_assets/models/dnn_stereo_disparity/dnn_stereo_disparity_v4.1.0_onnx/plugins/aarch64/:$LD_LIBRARY_PATH"`